Purdue-SoCET/gpu-design-logs/Fall-2025/Jiahe-Zhou/week1.md

+State: Reading right now and not encountering any obstacle.
+About this: Chapter 1&2

 ## 1.1 THE LANDSCAPE OF COMPUTATION ACCELERATORS
 One key consequence is that clock frequencies now improve much more slowly as devices become smaller.
 To improve performance requires finding more